1 – Excluding other illnesses

 The Social Security ruling on Chronic Fatigue Syndrome lists some specific steps for establishing a diagnosis.

 These steps are not a requirement (you can get approved without them), but they may be helpful to your case.

-These steps are already included in the function form for Chronic Fatigue Syndrome.
+These steps are already included in the RFC form for Chronic Fatigue Syndrome.
 So, if your doctor fills out this function form and her answers match this ruling, perfect!
 You don’t need to do anything else here.

 If your doc is not filling out a function form, then it may help your case if you can talk with your doctor and see if there is another way to get this information into your records.